RhapsodyInGeek/just-godot-things/TriggerCull/qodot culling readme.txt

 is going to be your Portal.
 Align your Portal face so that it is flush between the two Rooms you wish to connect.
 Convert the brush into a TRIGGER_PORTAL, then assign the "target" to the Room "targetname" you wish to link it to.

+To set up an Occluder, create it the same way you would a Portal but convert it into a TRIGGER_OCCLUDER and do not assign a target.
+They Came From Dimension X has extra functionality that renames FUNC_MOVE brush entities to allow for reparenting during the Qodot map build process using the "movename" / "moveparent" key value pairs.

 BACK TO GODOT:------------------------------------------------------------------------------------------
 Make sure you have a RoomManager node in your SceneTree.
 Choose the QodotMap node as your RoomList.